hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 ::: tip

-You could also use the iroha peer binary locally, by copying it into the same folder.
-The only difference would be that you’d be calling Iroha like so: `./iroha` instead of `iroha`.
+You could also use the iroha peer binary locally by copying it into the same folder.
+The only difference would be that you’d be calling Iroha: `./iroha` instead of `iroha`.

 :::

 ## First run of Iroha on bare metal

-If you’ve done everything correctly, you can now do
+If you’ve done everything correctly, you can now input

 ```bash
 iroha